jthomas845/auto-portfolio/content/pages/index.md

     subtitle: >-
       # This is my info — I’m sharing it with the world to introduce myself and
-      open up my network to new opportunities. you with all the hard work I’ve done in the past few years. <br>\n Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      open up my network to new opportunities. you with all the hard work I’ve done in the past few years. <br>\n <br />Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto